-The Chronicle-Journal covered the Fort Severn First Nations sustainable energy journey and spoke with Michael Wrinch about how the solar array will address Fort Severn’s future energy demand.
+The Chronicle-Journal featured our Fort Severn solar project due to off-setting the remote First Nation community’s reliance on diesel fuel.
+Hedgehog Founder Michael Wrinch discussed how the solar array will address Fort Severn’s future energy demand.

 “The 300-kilowatt system installed at Fort Severn should last for at least 25 years with regular upkeep carried out by trained locals like Owen Miles.
 The solar panels are mounted on racks about two meters above ground.”